 - Naftogaz, engaged in various stages of the hydrocarbon supply chain.
 Its subsidiaries include Ukrgasvydobuvannya, which is responsible for the exploration and production of approximately threefourths of natural gas in Ukraine, with others engaged mainly in processing and refining hydrocarbons.
-Naftogaz was also responsible for gas transmission through its subsidiary Ukrtransgaz, though this function has been unbundled and, since 2020, it has been performed by the Gas Transmission System Operator (GTSO) under the ownership of the Main Gas Pipelines of Ukraine (MGU). - Energoatom, a nuclear electricity producer responsible for generating approximately 55% of Ukraine's electricity.
-The company operates four nuclear plants consisting of fifteen units.
+Naftogaz was also responsible for gas transmission through its subsidiary Ukrtransgaz, though this function has been unbundled and it is currently performed by GTSOU (see below). - Gas Transmission System Operator of Ukraine (GTSOU) is a natural monopoly that transports natural gas in Ukraine.
+The company was established in 2019 and was transferred under the ownership of Main Gas Pipelines of Ukraine (MGU) in 2020 to fulfil international obligations and ensure the independence of the gas transmission system.

-- Ukrhydroenergo, a hydropower company with power plants operating across Dnipro and Dniester rivers.
+- Energoatom, a nuclear electricity producer responsible for generating approximately 55% of Ukraine's electricity.
+The company operates four nuclear plants consisting of fifteen units. - Ukrhydroenergo, a hydropower company with power plants operating across Dnipro and Dniester rivers.
 The company generates approximately 8% of electricity in Ukraine. - Ukrenergo, responsible for electricity transmission and dispatch with a control over 21,300 kilometres of trunk power grids.
 The company also performs other functions, including operating electricity balancing and ancillary services markets. - Other companies, including coal mines, thermal plants, and natural gas, heat, and electricity distribution companies, some of which have been partially privatised.

 In addition to state-owned enterprises, private companies also play a key role in Ukraine's energy sector.
 Notably, DTEK group is one of the largest integrated holding companies in the country involved in natural gas, coal, renewables and electricity sectors, and engaged in various stages of production, supply and distribution.
 While generating nearly a quarter of Ukraine's electricity (mainly through thermal plants), the company also remains one of the largest shareholders and owners of electricity distribution companies.
 Other major players in oil and gas production include Burisma Group, GeoAlliance, and Smart Energy (part of Smart-Holding represented by Enwell Energy, a British public company) and RGC in natural gas distribution.
 Moreover, considering its generous feed-in tariff, Ukraine has attracted a number of investors in renewables, including NBT, Scatec Solar, and CNBM.
-Among domestic companies), although other producers have also emerged in recent year (including households and companies such as Clean Energy Group).
+Among domestic companies, renewables have been produced by the existing players (both state-owned and private companies), although other producers have also emerged in recent year (including households and companies such as Clean Energy Group).
 In addition, a small number of companies operating in other sectors (such as Ocean Group, a mobile operator) have also started engaging in renewables, though such practices are rare (SK-Monolit LLC, n.d.[18])